conradoalexsander/swdc-responsive-page/README.md

 It focus on learning and exploring the Responsive pages concepts, through a web page of a regional club.

-As a good Geek, I decided to make a ficticious Star Wars Club, using HTML and CSS.
+As a good geek, I decided to make a ficticious Star Wars Club, using HTML and CSS.

 <!-- BUILT WITH -->